haskell/cabal/Cabal/doc/developing-packages.rst

 Configuration Flags
 """""""""""""""""""

-.. pkg-section:: flags
+.. pkg-section:: flag name
+   :synopsis: Flag declaration.

+   Flag section declares a flag which can be used in `conditional blocks`_.

-A flag section takes the flag name as an argument and may contain the following fields.
+A flag section may contain the following fields:

 .. pkg-field:: description: freeform